ayjays132/PhillOS/README.md

 - SIM card slot connected to a compatible modem
 - Bluetooth 4.0 or newer controller

-Before running the phone bridge you must build the native helper library:
+Before running the phone bridge you must build the native helper library which contains the Bluetooth and modem drivers.
+Install `libbluetooth-dev` before
+building:

 ```bash
 make -C drivers/phone
 cp drivers/phone/libphone.so .
 ```

-The service expects `libphone.so` next to `package.json`.
+Copy the resulting `libphone.so` next to `package.json` so the service can load it at startup.

-The drivers under `drivers/phone/` are only stubs.
-Building the OS with these files included will not enable real phone functionality yet, but a Node service in `services/phoneBridge/` can relay calls, SMS and notifications from a paired phone.
+The phone drivers now talk to real hardware and also register with the kernel's driver manager when the OS boots.
+Outside of the OS you can use the companion Node service in `services/phoneBridge/` to relay calls, SMS and notifications over Bluetooth.
 Start it with:

 ```bash
 npm run phone-bridge